mandelsoft/cloud-provider-vsphere/pkg/cloudprovider/vsphere/loadbalancer/README.md

   loadbalancer service.

 - the *managed* mode manages the load balancer service, also.
-Here the tier1 gateway must be specified used, which is used for the segments the cluster nodes are connected to.
+Here the tier1 gateway must be specified, which is used for the segments the cluster nodes are connected to.
 The NSX-T load balancer service is only created if it is required.
 This saves resources if no kubernetes service of type `LoadBalancer` is actually used.